adonisjs/v6-docs/content/docs/basics/session.md

 <dd>

 Define the configuration for the `database` store.
-The method optionally accepts the `connection` name to use and the `tableName` for storing session data.
+The method optionally accepts the `connectionName` to use and the `tableName` for storing session data.

 Make sure to first install and configure the [@adonisjs/lucid](../database/lucid.md) package before using the `database` store.